chris-dem/diss-project/README.md

 ## Test outputs

-We provide a full exert of our test results in `test-output.log`
+We provide a full excerpt of our test results in `test-output.log`